This is just one of over 100 articles in the author’s Astronomy Digest.

 For example, the Coronado SolarMax II, 60 mm, aperture solar scope uses an internal etalon ~40 mm across, reducing its cost by almost 50%.
 The same approach is used by the Lunt Solar Systems telescope whilst the Solarscope range uses a full aperture etalon which explains why their cost is higher.
 It is said that with the use of a full aperture etalon it is easier to provide a solar image which has equal detail and contrast across the full disk.
 I have been able to use a Solaview SV60 and it does produce a high contrast and well detailed image across the frame.
 The use of sub aperture etalons can sometimes give rise to ‘sweet spots’ across the image.

 The effective separation of the etalons internal surfaces and hence the precise wavelengths passed, depends on the refractive index of the air between them.
 This will depend both on height and atmospheric pressure so the effective spacing must be adjusted to compensate.
 One method − the tilt method − is to vary the angle of the etalon to the incoming light so that it takes a slightly longer path to pass between them (like crossing a road at different angles).
 This method is used by Solarscope in their Solarview series and also found in some of the Lunt H-alpha telescopes.
+The full aperture Lunt double stacking etalons (see below) are also tilt tuned.

 A second method, employed in the Coronado H-alpha telescopes, and called ‘Rich View’, is, I believe, to apply pressure to the etalon (there is a pad at the centre of the etalon) and so alter the separation of the two glass sheets.

-A third method, used in some of the Lunt telescopes, is to alter the air pressure within the etalon to provide a tuning range of +/- 0.4 Ångströms.
+A third method, used now in many of the Lunt telescopes, is to alter the air pressure within the etalon to provide a tuning range of +/- 0.4 Ångströms.
 Thus the etalon always remains perfectly at right angles to the light path, so this highly elegant system is theoretically the best method of etalon tuning.
 The chosen wavelength may also need to be altered to see the filaments lying above the surface or solar prominences at their best as Doppler shifts affect their observed wavelengths.
 The adjustment of the pressure chamber requires some force and will tend to shake the telescope somewhat making adjustment rather more difficult that with, for example, the Coronado ‘rich view’ tuned H-alpha telescopes.
 (I have owned and used both.)
 To overcome this problem, Lunt Solar Systems have produced the ‘PCUSB Pressure Tuner Controller’ which can be easily retrofitted to their pressure tuned telescopes.
 An air pipe connects the pressure chamber to the unit which costs ~£900.
 It will automatically compensate for any internal pressure changes due to temperature variations and will run on internal batteries for 8 hours or can use an external 15 volt supply.
 The result is that there will be no shaking of the telescope as the pressure is adjusted making high magnification observations of Doppler shifted events (such as prominences) considerably easier.
 [Note sent to Father Christmas.]

 Coronado (60 mm) and Lunt (50 mm) full aperture etalons to double stack

-Rather than purchasing a dedicated solar telescope, it is possible to buy, an H-alpha observing kit to convert a normal refracting telescope into an H-alpha telescope.
+Rather than purchasing a dedicated solar telescope, it is possible to buy an H-alpha observing kit to convert a normal refracting telescope into an H-alpha telescope.
 All the major manufacturers provide etalons with apertures ranging from 40 mm in clear aperture upwards − with larger apertures giving the potential for higher resolution − along with the required blocking filters.
-A point to note is that, as only a single wavelength is being imaged, the telescope does not even have to be an achromat, it is only important that spherical aberration is well corrected.
+A point to note is that, as only a single wavelength is being imaged, the telescope does not even have to be an achromat; it is only important that spherical aberration is well corrected.
 As an example, Lunt Solar Systems sell an H-alpha conversion kit for 100 mm refractors of focal length less than 540 mm which includes a full aperture, tilt tuned, etalon and diagonal incorporating a 6 mm blocking filter for ~£6,600.
 Diagonals incorporating larger blocking filters, so allowing longer focal length telescopes to be used, can purchased instead at greater cost.
 Their 60 mm conversion kit costs ~£2,500, which is more than the cost of some versions of complete Lunt 60 mm H-alpha telescope.
 The reason is that a full aperture etalon is employed rather than the smaller (and hence lower cost) etalons in their H-alpha telescopes.

 50 mm telescope conversion kit